katunopolis/vibe-faveo/project-structure.md

       - Check that storage and bootstrap/cache directories have proper permissions
       - Clear Laravel configuration cache if needed

+19. Composer Dependency Installation Failures
+    - Issue: Vendor files missing or incomplete after deployment causing "Class not found" errors
+    - Solution:
+      - Enhanced bootstrap.sh with multiple installation attempts and fallback options
+      - Created install-dependencies.php for web-based dependency installation
+      - Added a flag mechanism to detect and report failed installations
+      - Integrated with diagnose-facade.php for automatic detection and guidance
+      - Clear error reporting and detailed logs of installation process
+    - The system now provides a self-healing mechanism for dependency issues:
+      1. If installation fails during bootstrap, a flag file is created
+      2. diagnose-facade.php detects this flag and shows a prominent message
+      3. User can easily run install-dependencies.php to fix the issues
+      4. After successful installation, the flag is automatically removed

 ### Build Process Improvements
 1. Created a bootstrap script for runtime initialization
 2. Used direct file operations instead of artisan commands for cache clearing